 The Company monitors capital using a ratio of 'adjusted net debt' to 'adjusted equity'.
 For this purpose, adjusted net debt is defined as total borrowings, comprising interest-bearing loans and borrowings and obligations under leases, less cash and cash equivalents.
 Adjusted equity comprises all components of equity.

-58 The Company's investment in a subsidiary and loans given, along with accrued interest thereon and other receivables aggregates to ' 2,733.10 crore as at 31 March 2024.
-These amounts are good for recovery based on the projected cash flows expected from revenue contracts where Letters of Intent or Memorandum of Understanding have been signed, refund of encashed bank guarantees, recovery of remediation costs incurred on projects and amounts recoverable under the indemnity agreement with the Promoter Selling Shareholders.
-Hence, no impairment required as at 31 March 2024.
+58 The Company's investment in a subsidiary and loans given, along with accrued interest thereon and other receivables aggregates to ' 3,022.86 crore (excluding the corporate guarantees issued in favour of the said subsidiary of ' 998.10 crores which is not expected to be invoked) as at 31 March 2025.
+These amounts are good for recovery based on the projected cash flows expected from revenue contracts where Letters of Intent or Memorandum of Understanding have been signed and contract closure is at advance stage, refund of encashed bank guarantees, recovery of remediation costs incurred on projects and amounts recoverable under the indemnity agreement with the Promoter Selling Shareholders.
+Hence, no impairment required as at 31 March 2025.

 59 The Indian Parliament has approved the Code on Social Security, 2020 which would impact the contributions by the Company towards Provident fund and Gratuity.
 The Ministry of Labour and Employment has released draft rules for the Code of Social Security, 2020 on 13 November 2020, and has invited suggestions from stakeholders which are under active consideration by the Ministry.
 The Company will assess the impact and its evaluation once the subject rules are notified and will give appropriate impact in its financial statements in the period in which, the Code becomes effective and the related rules to determine the financial impact are published.